 California Acupuncture License: 14393

 National Certification for Acupuncture and Oriental Medicine: 109680

-For your first visit please print, fill out the forms and arrive a few minutes early to fill them out in office.
+For your first visit please print and fill out the forms or arrive a few minutes early to fill them out in office.

 Intake, Privacy and Consent Form

 - $140 for Initial Acupuncture & Consultation (about 1.5 hours)